janovrom/AdventOfCode2025/readme.md

 # Collection of solutions for Advent of Code 2025
 This year I decided to make the solutions in Rust.
 The biggest challenge will probably be getting used to the syntax and using Rust on Linux (just getting started here as well).

+How to run (and compile these): Since it is not allowed to share your inputs (for reverse engineering), I place them inside folder hidden by gitignore: dayX/input/dayX.txt.
+These are included using include_str! so to run it, the file has to be present on the disk.

 ## Day 1
 This is a simple exercise for circular buffer.
 For part 1 just checking if there is a `zero` in the sequence is enough.
 But for part 2, you need to check all overflows.